knocklabs/docs/pages/send-and-manage-data/concepts.md

 title: Core data concepts
 ---

-In order for Knock to generate notifications for your customers we need to have knowledge about a few key pieces of data from your system.
+In order for Knock to generate notifications for your end users we need to have knowledge about a few key pieces of data from your system.
 This guide will give you an overview to the different types of data we need in order to power Knock.